nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### UC10: Clear a category

-System performs bulk delete on the cateogry specified (Deadlines, events, tasks).
+System performs bulk delete on the category specified (Deadlines, events, tasks).

 ##### Main Success Scenario

 1. User requests to clear a category.

-2. System proceed to perform bulk action descibed in UC6 for the specified category.
+2. System proceed to perform bulk action described in UC6 for the specified category.

 3. Use case ends.